 Received: 29 September 2018; Accepted: date; Published: date

 Abstract: The pine wood nematode (PWN), Bursaphelenchus xylophilus, is the pathogen of pine wilt disease (PWD) resulting in huge losses in pine forests.
 However, its pathogenic mechanism remains unclear.
 The cathepsin L-like cysteine proteinase (CPL) genes are multifunctional genes related to the parasitic abilities of plant-parasitic nematodes, but their functions in PWN remain unclear.
 We cloned three cpl genes of PWN (Bx-cpls) by rapid-amplification of cDNA ends (RACE), and analyzed their characteristics with bioinformatic methods.
 The tissue specificity of Bx-cpl was researched by in situ mRNA hybridization (ISH).
 The function of Bx-cpls in development and pathogenicity were investigated using qPCR and RNA interference (RNAi).
-The results showed that the full-length cDNAs of Bx-cpl-1, Bx-cpl-2, and Bx-cpl-3 were 1163 bp, 1305 bp and 1302 bp.
+The results showed that the full-length cDNAs of Bx-cpl-1, Bx-cpl-2, and Bx-cpl-3 were 1163 bp, 1305 bp and 1302 bp, respectively.
 Bx-cpls could accumulate specifically in the egg, intestine and genital system of PWN.
 During different developmental stages of PWN, the expression of Bx-cpls in the egg stage were highest.
 After infection, the expressions of Bx-cpls increased, and reached highest at the initial stage of PWD, then declined gradually.
 The silencing of Bx-cpl could reduce feeding, reproduction and pathogenicity of PWN.
 These results revealed that Bx-cpls play multiple roles in the development and pathogenic process of PWN.

 Keywords: Bursaphelenchus xylophilus; cathepsin L; gene expression; development; pathogenicity